Leading Co-Design in Complex Systems

 It is NOT for you, if you:

-are looking for a quick technical solution — this course deals with complex social systems and requires deep engagement.
+are looking for a quick, one-size-fits-all technical solution—this course deals with complex social systems and requires deep engagement.

 aren’t able to attend at least three of the online training sessions or don’t have a strong internet connection to participate in online activities.